On Left regular bands and real Conic-Line arrangements: CL arrangements: Chamber counting

-\begin{remark} \emph{Other restrictions on the combinatorics of real and complex line arrangements can be found, for example, in Hirzebruch's seminal paper \cite{H}, but we do not deal with their generalizations here.} \end{remark}
+\begin{remark} {\rm Other restrictions on the combinatorics of real and complex line arrangements can be found, for example, in Hirzebruch's seminal paper \cite{H}, but we do not deal with their generalizations here.
+Note also that Equation (\ref{eqnResDelHyperplane}) holds for any hyperplane arrangement and not only for line arrangements.} \end{remark}